MovingBlocks/movingblocks.github.com/blog/2023-09-10-first-revival-milestone-achieved/index.md

 Why?
 Because we’re bound together by our unwavering love for Terasology and our belief in its untapped potential.
 Our shared desire to build a thriving community-driven voxel game sparked the current revival effort.

-## 🌟 The Terasology Revival Story So Far

 So welcome aboard, dear fellow gooeys and gooeys-to-be, as we embark on a journey through the evolving tale of Terasology's revival.
 As we reflect on the past weeks, we're thrilled to share our plans and achievements for the first step that we took on our revival path.

-## 🚀 Goals & Challenges: A Pledge to Playability and Collaboration in Complex Terrain
+## 🚀 Goals & Challenges A Pledge to Playability and Collaboration in Complex Terrain

 In the early days, Terasology was known for being a tech playground for developers, filled with half-done proof of concepts aiming at realistic implementation of wildlife, weather, technology, and more.
 All of us worked in a corner of the huge codebase we call our engine, focused on our own pet projects, expanding what we built while losing sight of why we built it.